Dubarry of Ireland: Retail

-Flagship stores

 The first Dubarry of Ireland flagship store was opened at 35 College Green, Dublin on 25 October 2012.
 On 2 October 2013, the second Dubarry flagship store opened its doors at 34 Duke of York Square, Chelsea, London.

-Independent retailers

-Dubarry wholesale their country and coast collection of footwear, clothing and accessories to many department and speciality stores and also to individual retailers worldwide including the high end stores such as Harrods.
+Dubarry wholesale their country and coast collection of footwear, clothing and accessories to many department and speciality stores and also to individual retailers worldwide.

 Sponsorship

 Dubarry sponsors the home stadium of Buccaneers Rugby Football Club, Dubarry Park, in Athlone, Ireland.

 Other

 Dubarry's trademark deck shoe is part of the official uniform prescribed in several Dublin schools and unofficially part of the allowed uniform in others.
 The shoe is infamously worn on a regular basis by the satirical fictional Irish character Ross O'Carroll Kelly where he refers to the shoes as "Dubes".